 If you can avoid borrowing money you should do so.
 But sometimes it can’t be helped.
 The good news is that if you must borrow money you can do so quickly and inexpensively.
 Don’t lean on your plastic for extra cash.
 There are a number of great credit card alternatives.
 Also, the banks can be a royal pain to work with these days.
+And don’t tap your IRAs for funding either.
+It’s far too dangerous.
 I believe you can get cheaper and faster money by thinking outside the box.

 Believe it or not, your best source is friends and family.
 I know you might balk at this, but before you move on to the next idea, stop and consider.
 Even though you may not want to ask people you know to invest in you, understand that it’s not a new idea.
 Friends financed friends before there were banks, credit cards or loan sharks.

 Your friends and family may want to loan you money because they respect you, want to encourage you and want to make a good return on their money.
 But before you speak with them, understand what their real concerns are.

 I recently read that 42% of the money that people use to start a small business comes from close family members.
 And another 40% comes from friends and neighbors.
 The message is clear: if you have a good opportunity, your family and friends want a piece of it.
 If you’re not in business, start thinking of yourself as being in the business of YOU, Inc.

 How do you get your friends and family to start writing those checks?